 Polysomnography is a noninvasive, painless test.
 The most common side effect is skin irritation caused by the adhesive used to attach test sensors to your skin.

 You may be advised to avoid drinks or food containing alcohol or caffeine during the afternoon and evening before polysomnography.
 Alcohol and caffeine can change your sleep patterns, and they may make symptoms of some sleep disorders worse.

 Napping in the afternoon before a sleep study is discouraged.
-You'll usually be asked to bathe or shower before your sleep study.
+You may be asked to bathe or shower before your sleep study.
 But don't put on lotions, gels, colognes or makeup before the test, as these can interfere with the use of the electrodes.

 What you can expect

-You arrive at the sleep center in the evening for polysomnography and stay overnight.
+If you're having a full polysomnography in a sleep center, you'll arrive in the evening and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.